vissarion/mean_volume/README.md

 MeanVol is using CGAL and Eigen libraries.
 All written in C++.

-To compile and use ResPol, you need first to compile the CGAL library, or download the precompiled library (this software has been tested with CGAL 4.7).
+To compile and use MeanVol, you need first to compile the CGAL library, or download the precompiled library (this software has been tested with CGAL 4.7).
 You can follow these steps: